Amuraivel/condChemRNN/README.md

 # condChemRNN
-A repository for computational chemistry.
+A repository for generative chemistry using a conditional recurrent neural network.

+-